rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 contain 2, but E does not contain 3 and F does not contain 1.
 As before, there is no distinct order (i.e. inside vs. outside) between those two sets.

-Note that, due to the **crossing borders**, both sets are said to **overlap** each other.
-Also note that both sets need to have elements in common (they would otherwise be disjoint) and elements that the other set does not have (one set would otherwise be a subset of the other).
+Note that sets E and F are said to **overlap** each other, which is visible via the **crossing borders**.
+That is, both sets have elements in common (they would otherwise be disjoint) and elements that the other set does not have (one set would otherwise be a subset of the other).
+As such, overlapping sets represent a third type of relationship between sets.

-Note that, even though A is distinct from B, and B distinct is from C, the borders of those sets do not cross each other.
+Note that, even though A is distinct from B, and that B distinct is from C, the borders of those sets do not cross each other.

 <!-- ======================================================================= -->
 ## E(), set-of-elements